Krhine02/Capstone_-Work_Life_Balance/README.md

 - Seaborn
 - Jupyter Notebook
 ## Findings
-The analysis found differences in sleep quality and mental health conditions across work environments and occupations.
+This project found the difference in sleep quality and mental health conditions across work environments and occupations.